mautic/mautic-documentation/pages/10.Components/03.Forms/01.Managing Forms/docs.en.md

     </div>

  ### Pre-populate the values automatically in an email

+ >>> This section describes building a link within an email to pass contact data to a page with an embedded form.
+It is important to note forms **within** emails are never recommended.
+While it is possible to do this with Mautic, in reality form support in mail clients is still poor, so there's a real risk many of your contacts will have a bad experience.

 Embed the tokens `{contactfield=FIELDALIAS|true}`, one for each contact specific information you want to pre-populate the form with, into the URL, assigning them to the name of your form field.The |true tells Mautic to URL encode the value so that it works in the browser.